OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 #### Javascript Class
 Pure javascript classes should only be used to ease the manipulation of data, but unlike factories, these object shouldn't create HTTP connections, and only focus on a single object.

-Javascript classes should be injected and used within factories and services that have complex logic.
+Javascript classes should be injected and used within factories and _some services_ services that have complex logic.
 Modules should be able to extend javascript classes by prototypical inheritance.

+Helps with code reusability

+Requisition/LineItem is good example

 ##### Naming Conventions
 _SampleName_